inspiritilda/2420_linux_assigment_1/README.md

 * `nvim`: This is the command to start Neovim, a highly configurable text editor.
 It is commonly used in terminal environments, allowing users to create, edit, and manipulate text files.
 If Neovim is not installed on your system, this command will fail, and you'll need to install it first by running the command `sudo pacman -S neovim`.
 * `~/cloud-config.yml`: This is the path to the file you want to open. `cloud-config.yml` is typically a configuration file used by `cloud-init` for automating cloud infrastructure.
 This file contains the configuration details that a cloud instance will use when it boots up.

-Copy and paste the code below into your file by pressing i on your keyboard (this initiates the insert mode), then press Enter:
+Copy and paste the code below into your file by pressing i on your keyboard (this initiates the insert mode):
 ```bash
 #cloud-config
 users: